koehnlein/wv_deepltranslate/Documentation/Editor/Index.rst

 Editors
 =======

-How editors work with *wv_deepltranslate* is described in the following chapters.
+How editors work with *td_deepltranslate* is described in the following chapters.

 .. toctree::
     :maxdepth: 2